Permanent Impacts to Farmland and the Texas Agriculture Industry

 The Sun Valley Solar and Battery Storage project, east of Abbott and 20 miles north of Waco, has reshaped the countryside.
 252 MW of solar capacity are spread across 2,596 acres that cannot be restored to its former agricultural value.

-The Solar Energy Industries Association is forecasting 41,000 MW of increased solar capacity over the next 5 years.
+From 1997 to 2017, Texas lost approximately 2.2 million acres of working lands as they were converted to non-agricultural uses.
+As of 2022, the most recent Census of Agriculture, the trend had only accelerated as Texas farmland declined by more than 1.6 million acres with a loss of over 17,700 farms.
+The Solar Energy Industries Association is forecasting 41,000 MW of increased solar capacity over the next five years.
 At an average of 8 acres per MW of land, we can expect 328,000 acres of land in Texas to be converted for industrial use.